-- 25 We found a strong relation between along-channel variation in hypsometry and the degree to which an estuary deviates from its ideal shape.
+We found a strong relation between along-channel variation in hypsometry and the degree to which an estuary deviates from its ideal shape.
 Below, we will first show how the hypsometry of typical channel deviates from that of bar complexes.
-Subsequently, the data is presented per system, classified on their morphology and potential for errors due to human interference, method and other causes.
-Then we combine all data to derive an empirical formulation to predict hypsometry.
-Last, we apply this formulation to predict the along-channel variation in intertidal and subtidal width and validate the results with measure- - 30 ments from bathymetry.
+Subsequently, the data is presented per system, classified on their morphology and potential for errors due to human interference,

 Figure 5.
 Hypsometric curves as extracted from bathymetry in the Western Scheldt, Dovey, Eems and Columbia River.
-Profiles were classified as channel when sand bars were (mostly) absent and as bar complex when one larger bar disected by barb channels or multiple smaller bars were present.
+Profiles Cross-sectional profiles were extracted along the centreline (Section 2.3) and were subsequently classified as channel when sand bars were (mostly) absent and as bar complex when one larger bar discetted by barb channels or multiple smaller bars were present.
 Channel-dominated morphology generally results in concave hypsometric profiles and bar complexes in convex profiles.